Kitchen Food Storage Tips

 • The door is the warmest part of the refrigerator.
 This is the best place for nonperishables (sodas) - not perishables like eggs.

 • Don't put hot food in the refrigerator.
-Bring it to room temperature before refrigerating it.
-Hot food can cause refrigerator temperatures to drop.
+Bring it to room temperature before refrigerating it, as hot food can cause refrigerator temperatures to drop.

 • On the other hand, don't leave food out too long, either.
 Refrigerate prepared food within two hours of cooking (one hour in the summer).

 • Don't overload the refrigerator.
-Parties are a dangerous time because you cram a lot of food into the frige, and then you're continually opening the door.
+Parties are dangerous because you cram a lot of food into the fridge and then continually open the door.
 Turn the temperature down during these occasions to keep the food cold.

 • Cover foods tightly.
 Leave meats in their original packaging to prevent spreading bacteria.

-• Don't store breads, cookies, or most types of cakes in the refrigerator; they will become stale.
+• Don't store breads, cookies, or cakes in the refrigerator; they will become stale.

 Frozen Food Storage